 19. if the feature "TargetNSSAI" is supported, a new Target NSSAI is generated and the Policy Control Request Trigger "Generation of Target NSSAI" is provided, the new generated Target NSSAI encoded in the "targetSnssais" attribute;

+20. if the "NetSliceRepl" feature is supported;

+- if the AMF is aware that one or more S-NSSAI(s) become unavailable but cannot determine the corresponding Alternative S-NSSAI(s) and the Policy Control Request Trigger "SLICE_REPLACE_MGMT" was provided, these unavailable S-NSSAI(s) within the "unavailSnssais" attribute;

-20. if the "NetSliceRepl" feature is supported the AMF is aware that one or more S-NSSAI(s) become unavailable but cannot determine the corresponding Alternative S-NSSAI(s) and the Policy Control Request Trigger "SLICE_REPLACE_MGMT" was provided, these unavailable S-NSSAI(s) within the "unavailSnssais" attribute;21. if "PartNetSliceSupport" feature and/or "NetSliceRepl" feature is/are supported, the UE is registered via 3GPP access, the Partially Allowed NSSAI changed and the Policy Control Request Trigger "Change of the Partially Allowed NSSAI" was subscribed by the PCF, then the updated Partially Allowed NSSAI within the "partAllowedNssai" attribute;
+- if the AMF is aware that one or more S-NSSAI(s) become unavailable and can determine the corresponding Alternative S-NSSAI(s) and the Policy Control Request Trigger "SLICE_REPLACE_MGMT" was provided, the updated Mapping of the Replaced S-NSSAI(s) with Alternative S-NSSAI(s) within the "altSliceMapInfos";

+- if the AMF received notification either from OAM or NSSF about replaced network slice availability and the Policy Control Request Trigger "SLICE_REPLACE_MGMT" was provided, the AMF provides the updated "altSliceMapInfos" by removing the mapping of the Alternative S-NSSAI(s) with the Replaced S-NSSAI(s) which are available;

+21. if "PartNetSliceSupport" feature and/or "NetSliceRepl" feature is/are supported, the UE is registered via 3GPP access, the Partially Allowed NSSAI changed and the Policy Control Request Trigger "Change of the Partially Allowed NSSAI" was subscribed by the PCF, then the updated Partially Allowed NSSAI within the "partAllowedNssai" attribute;

 22. if the "PartNetSliceSupport" feature is supported, the UE is registered via 3GPP access, the Partially Allowed NSSAI changed and/or the mapping of one or more of the S-NSSAI(s) of the Partially Allowed NSSAI to the corresponding HPLMN S-NSSAI(s) changed, and the Policy Control Request Trigger "Change of the Partially Allowed NSSAI" was subscribed by the PCF, then the mapping of each S-NSSAI of the Partially Allowed NSSAI to the corresponding HPLMN S-NSSAI within the "mappingSnssais" attribute; and